ishobhnik/SurfaceBench/README.md

 In this paper, we introduce LLM-SRBench, a comprehensive benchmark with $239$ challenging problems across four scientific domains specifically designed to evaluate LLM-based scientific equation discovery methods while preventing trivial memorization.
 Our benchmark comprises two main categories: LSR-Transform, which transforms common physical models into less common mathematical representations to test reasoning beyond memorization, and LSR-Synth, which introduces synthetic, discovery-driven problems requiring data-driven reasoning.
-Through extensive evaluation of several state-of-the-art methods on LLM-SRBench, using both open and closed LLMs, we find that the best-performing system so far achieves only $31.5\%$ symbolic accuracy.
-These findings highlight the challenges of scientific equation discovery, positioning LLM-SRBench as a valuable resource for future research.

 ## Updates